-The first incident happened on a warm September night in 1956 in post-war New York.
+The first incident happened on a warm September night in 1956 in New York.
 Thomas Fitzpatrick, a 26-year-old Korean War veteran, was furious.
-His barmates didn’t believe him!
-And when Thomas Fitzpatrick says that he can land a plane on New York street, he means it!
-And he won’t fear the destiny of the planes that crashed into the NYC skyscrapers.
-Maybe, Thomas thought that his flight will look like this one.
+His barmates didn’t believe when Thomas said he can land a plane on New York street!

 The drunken argument of Thomas Fitzpatrick

 Thomas was sitting with his friends in one of the bars in Manhattan.
 Our hero of the Korean war had drunk enough when he started a stupid debate of what he, the Purple Heart honored pilot, can do.